chris-godinho/2023-11-23-JATE-text-editor/README.md

 ## Installation

-Just click the "Install!" button at the top left corner.
+The web application can be accessed [here](<https://jate-text-editor-ik0b.onrender.com/>).
+To install it in your device, just click the "Install!" button at the top left corner.

 ## How can I Contribute?